lw-kong/MagNav/Readme.md

 The variable "output_line_number" has already been set to "1003.10", which is the line number to be filtered.
 Two figures demonstraing the performance of the filtering should be generated, and the variable "y_filtered" is the output filtered data.

+The Deep Learning Toolbox of Matlab is required.

 ## Team members
 Ling-Wei Kong, Cheng-Zhen Wang, and Ying-Cheng Lai